 Denys Kalinin, co-owner of this niche, French-themed 36-seat restaurant, may have no other choice than to shut down the business he opened in September 2021, he told the Kyiv Independent.

 Lola’s monthly revenue dropped by four times after the invasion, he said, without specifying the exact number.

-Before the invasion, a lot of people from the IT, fashion industries, or other people with high income, would come to Odesa to take a break from the buzzing life in the capital, he said.
+Before the invasion, many people from the IT, fashion industries, or other people with high income would come to Odesa to take a break from the buzzing life in the capital, he said.
 But that is not the case now.

 “95% of our (regular) guests are not in Odesa right now,” he said.